kelsey-steven-ada/js-mastermind/README.md

 The `mastermind` function should implement a game loop.
 As part of your game loop, you will need to track the following data:
 - `plays`, an integer representing the total number of rounds played
 - `wins`, an integer representing the total number of rounds won
-- `guess_stats`, a dictionary representing the number of rounds won in _n_ guesses
+- `guessStats`, a dictionary representing the number of rounds won in _n_ guesses
-    - Only rounds where the player won the game (total number of guesses was less than or equal to 8) are added to `guess_stats`
+    - Only rounds where the player won the game (total number of guesses was less than or equal to 8) are added to `guessStats`
 - `guesses`, an integer representing the number of guesses the user has made in the current round

 Your game loop does not need to match the example output we provide below word for word, however it should contain these basic components: